collinlor/SequenceDataHelper-ForBiologists/README.md

 These sequence analysis tools are designed for DNA or RNA sequencing.

+Prior Requirements--------
+Firstly, Python3 must be installed on the Linux machine.
+Instructions for checking for and downloading Python3 can be found here: https://docs.python-guide.org/starting/install3/linux/

 Fastq Quality Filtering ------
   First, the raw read data must be filtered by quality.
 Fastq sequence files contain a quality indicator for every nucleotide in the read.
 The Joint Genome Institute has a tool called BBDuk that will remove and trim reads that fall below a quality threshold.
 Low quality reads may indicate sample contamination, and it is highly recommended that they be filtered out before further analysis.
 Follow https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/installation-guide/ for tool installation instruction and guides.